 %ARABICA is the most popular coffee shop in Kyoto, which is the heart of Japan’s third wave coffee scene.
-Founded in Kyoto and the source of the iconic % symbol coffee cups that are now ubiquitous in Arashiyama and Higashiyama, % ARABICA is incredibly busy and beloved.
-This post reviews whether %ARABICA is worth your time and energy, how to beat the lines, and shares photos from the cafes.
+The iconic % coffee cups are now ubiquitous in Arashiyama and Higashiyama, where %ΔRΔBICΔ was founded–and is now incredibly busy and beloved.
+This post reviews %ARABICA, shares photos from the cafes, and discusses worth your time, energy, and how to beat the lines.
+(Updated July 8, 2021.)

 We’d be remiss not to begin with %ARABICA’s origin story.
 Founder Kenneth Shoji spent his college years hanging out and studying in a Venice Beach, California Starbucks and was inspired by the location.
 Upon graduating and reflecting upon what he wanted in life, the big things were a simple and down-to-earth life and an amazing cup of coffee every day.
 And so %ARABICA was born.